-The deposit in which an amount is immediately paid at the time of any a/c holder's demand is called demand deposits.
-In another words, we can say this type of demand deposit as current a/c. current a/c means an a/c of amounts deposited in a bank, which may be drawn at any time on demand.
+The deposit in which an amount is immediately paid at the time of any account holder's demand is called demand deposits.
+In another words, we can say this type of demand deposit as current account, current account means an account of amounts deposited in a bank, which may be drawn at any time on demand.
 Its transaction is continual & such deposit can't be invested in the productive sector, so such type of amount remains as stock in the bank.
 Though the bank can't gain profit by investing it in new sector after taking from the customers, this facility is given to the customer.
 Therefore, the bank doesn't give interest on this account.
 From such deposit, the merchant & traders are benefited more than the individual.
-The bank should pay as many times as the checks is sent until there is deposit in his a/c. the bank can't impose any condition & restrictions in demand deposit.
+The bank should pay as many times as the checks is sent until there is deposit in his account.
+The bank can't impose any condition & restrictions in demand deposit.
 An institution or an individual, who usually needs money daily, precedes their acts & transaction through such deposit.
-The current a/c is very important for the customers of bank.
+The current account is very important for the customers of bank.

-In any institution, which carries out cash transaction, there is possibility of corruption; misuses & fraud.
+In any institution, which carries out cash transaction, there is possibility of corruption, misuses & fraud.
 There should be a provision of separate employees for the recovery of the cash & for the payment of the cash.
-The current a/c is necessary to collect and buy the bills, to use the facility of over-draft, letter of credit, remittance etc. Current deposit on the one hand, saves time & labor & on other hand, the bank keeps the accurate of the a/c holders, so it is a great facility for the customers.
+The current account is necessary to collect and buy the bills, to use the facility of over-draft, letter of credit, remittance etc. Current deposit on the one hand, saves time & labor & on other hand, the bank keeps the accurate transactions of the account holders, so it is a great facility for the customers.
 Therefore, it has a great importance.